derickongeri/MISLAND/source/Introduction/data.rst

 +--------------------------------------------+----------+---------+--------+------------------+

 .. note::
-    The `Natural Earth Administrative Boundaries`_ provided in LDMS are in the `public domain`_.
-The boundaries and names used, and the designations used, in LDMS do not imply official endorsement or acceptance by Conservation International Foundation, or by its partner organizations and contributors.
+    The `Natural Earth Administrative Boundaries`_ provided in MISLAND-North Africa are in the `public domain`_.
+The boundaries and names used, and the designations used, in MISLAND-North Africa do not imply official endorsement or acceptance by Conservation International Foundation, or by its partner organizations and contributors.

-    If using LDMS for official purposes, it is recommended that users choose an official boundary provided by the designated office of their country.
+    If using MISLAND-North Africa for official purposes, it is recommended that users choose an official boundary provided by the designated office of their country.